Chameleon-Vision/chameleon-docs/docs/source/advanced/solvePNP.rst

 Now that we have callibrated the camera, and found the 3D world coordinates, we can now use this information to:

-- Undisort an image recieved from the camera
+- Undistort an image received from the camera
 - Using the 3D world coordinates and 2D target coordinates from the image, the SolvePNP() function returns the camera pose using the camera matrix and distortion coefficents
 - Returns a re-projection .. error